Plain of Six Glaciers Teahouse Hike: All You NEED To Know

 The Plain of Six Glaciers Teahouse typically opens up in late Spring and will stay open until the larch needles fall in early October.
 You will likely find that the Plain of Six Glaciers Teahouse is less busy than the very popular Lake Agnes Teahouse, making it an excellent alternative to hiking up to Lake Agnes.

 Note that cash is the preferred method of payment at the teahouse.
-You can also use a credit card for an additional fee of $4.00 CAD.
-The surrounding area is well maintained with plenty of seating options.
+You can also use a credit card, but an additional fee may be associated with it.
+It’s best to come prepared with cash.
+The surrounding area is well-maintained, with plenty of seating options.

 Continuing Past the Teahouse